Dušan Proroković: Kosovo

 Prokorović is against the recognition of independence of Kosovo, adding that Kosovo is a "NATO protectorate that unilaterally declared independence on the territory of Serbia" and that "that protectorate is institutionally unbuilt and systemically unsettled, and therefore 'stuck' with a handful of problems in the long run".
 In late January 2023, Prokorović signed a petition rejecting the proposed French-German agreement between Serbia and Kosovo.
 On 11 February 2023 in Kragujevac, Proroković, along with the leaders of SSZ, NDSS, Dveri and POKS, held the first joint campaign event as part of the campaign against the proposed French-German plan for Kosovo.

 Foreign policy

-Prokorović is a critic of NATO and in 2015 stated that by joing NATO, Serbia would "sacrifice a lot of things, and for that it would not receive any compensation".
+Prokorović is a critic of NATO and in 2015 stated that by joining NATO, Serbia would "sacrifice a lot of things, and for that it would not receive any compensation".
 He believes that the Open Balkan initiative was a way to prevent further strengthening of economic ties between Belgrade and Moscow.
 In 2017, Prokorović wrote an article praising Aleksandr Dugin.
 In April 2022, Proroković signed a petition calling for Serbia not to impose sanctions on Russia after it invaded Ukraine.